Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 Take our faithful `List<T>` from C#.
 It takes little effort to see that `List<T>` is an endofunctor (a functor from $$Type$$ to $$Type$$) as it sends every `T` to a new type, `List<T>`.

 > Two asides.
-Firstly, anyone coming from functional programming might recognize the similarity of this observation about the behaviour of `List` and a subset of type classes in functional programming languages (those that have an fmap), which behave very similarly and by no accident are also called functors.
-However, we are applying functors to types and not to instances of those types, so it is important to consider these two groups of functors separate.
+Firstly, anyone coming from functional programming might recognize the similarity between `List` under this classification and a subset of type classes in functional programming languages (those that have an fmap), which by no accident are also called (endo)functors.
+However, the functional functors operate on $$Hask$$, not $$Type$$, so it is important to consider these two groups of functors separate.
 Secondly, the classification of `List<T>` as an endofunctor applies to all generics, not just `List`.
-But we will start simple.
+You can actuallt adjust your frame of reference to treat delegates, arrays and even returns as functors, as they all apply some sort of *transformation* to $$Type$$.
+They all support variance, based on the nature of this transformation.
+If this sounds crazy, read the rest of the article and come back to this.

 Back to `List`.
 Our functor is not complete without a rigorous description of what it does to our morphisms- but I want to pose that to you first.
 How does `List` act on any particular subtype relation?